AsandaM601/Top_UK_youtubers_2024/README.md

 The cleaned data should meet the following criteria and constraints:

--Only relevant columns should be retained.
+- Only relevant columns should be retained.

--All data types should be appropriate for the contents of each column.
+- All data types should be appropriate for the contents of each column.

--No column should contain null values, indicating complete data for all records.
+- No column should contain null values, indicating complete data for all records.

 Below is a table outlining the constraints on our cleaned dataset: